This version of Ratatouille is baked on a sheet pan, with very little hands-on time. Fast and easy, and perfect for meal prep! Video.

 Benjamin Alire SAenz

-WhY You Will Love This recipe!
+Why You Will Love This Easy Ratatouille Recipe!

 • The best flavor and texture!
 Roasting the veggies instead of stewing them intensifies their flavor, caramelizes them a bit, and gives them a better texture.